CROI 2025 Chair and Vice Chairs

 Elaine J. Abrams, MD

 Dr Abrams is Professor of Pediatrics and Epidemiology at Columbia University Medical Center and Senior Research Director at ICAP at Columbia University in New York, New York.
-Her research interests focus on the prevention and treatment of HIV infection in infants, children, and adolescents.
 Her work includes clinical trials of antiretroviral drug efficacy, testing strategies to optimize treatment outcomes, and evaluating models of HIV care and service delivery.

 Katharine J. Bar, MD

 Dr Bar is an Associate Professor of Medicine at the University of Pennsylvania in Philadelphia, Pennsylvania.
-She is a physician-scientist who studies the basic mechanisms and translational impact of HIV transmission, pathogenesis, and persistence.
-Her research utilizes innovative sequencing and molecular techniques to identify, enumerate, and characterize the viruses that establish productive infection, circulate during active infection, maintain persistence on therapy, and rebound from latency.
+She is a physician-scientist whose research utilizes innovative sequencing and molecular techniques to identify, enumerate, and characterize the viruses that establish productive infection, circulate during active infection, maintain persistence on therapy, and rebound from latency.
 Working in primary human samples and the nonhuman primate model, her lab is currently focused on studying the viral and immune dynamics of rebound from latency and the use of broadly neutralizing antibodies in this context.

 Ruanne Barnabas, MD, PhD